What is the Children’s University?

 What is a Children’s University Passport to Learning?

 A Children’s University Passport is a learning passport with your child’s name and unique registration number, valid for 3 years, which you and your child will look after.
-It is expected parents will sign the passports when a child attends and after school club, if in doubt teachers in the school will help to write the learning hours gained and show you how to keep a total of hours at other places like libraries and museums.
-The funding of the E-Passport will be met by the school.
+It is expected that children make sure teachers sign the passport when they attend an after school club for each session.
+The funding of the passport will be met by the school.
+When your child visits a learning destination outside of school, please make sure the learning provider stamps the passport as we cannot validate this ourselves.

 Where can the passports be used?